KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ### **Performance**

-This on Mali is not a recommend practice as it disables a compiler optimisation technique known as **pilot shaders**.
+While this could be a fast method for some devices, on Mali it is not a recommend practice as it disables a compiler optimisation technique known as **pilot shaders**.

 Pilot shaders are a technique that allows us to determine what calculations can be "piloted" into your GPU's register so that when the data needs to be read it doesn't take a full read cycle from the GPU RAM.